SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 "Sounds interesting.
 What are we doing first?"

 Twilight sighs before saying, "Let's put all these books back on the shelves.
-I've read them all already."
+I've read almost all of them all already."

 With a pep in my step and a good friend by my side, I get to work.
 I pickup one book at a time, looking at it before deciding where it goes.

 The first book's title is: 'What is Love?
 A Complete Guide to Romantic Relationships'.

-*That's easy, it goes under 'L' for love!*
+*That's easy, it goes under 'L' for Love!*

 The second is: 'How to Ask out your Best Friend'.